dirac-institute/sorcha/docs/inputs.rst

 -----------------------------------------

 .. note::
-  Sorcha has an ephemeris generator that we recommend using by default.
-If you prefer to provide your own empeheris generation method, you can input a file that lists the ephemeris for each simulated object wihtin a reasonable search radius of a given survey field pointing and observation times as specified in the survey pointing database.
+  Sorcha has an :ref:`ephemeris_gen` that we recommend using by default, but as an alternative Sorcha can read in an external file contains calculated ephemeris values for each simulated object wihtin a reasonable search radius of a given survey field pointing and observation times as specified in the survey pointing database.
+This could be the output from a previous Sorcha run or  provided from your own separate ephemeris generation method,

 .. tip::